hhSpark/flow-dapperstarter-bootcamp/README.md

 12. Cadence contracts reside in an account's storage area and belong to the account owner.
 13. The owner decides who can access and interact with the contract, making it more secure Lock
 14. Resource is like a cake.
 Transaction is like a "ticket" request...
 I want some cake... please send this cake to another person.
+15. resource can have storage path; resource can have public reference path (capability)